And the Winner Is: The Reader’s Digest Oscar Quiz

 C: A golden swimsuit with a bathing cap in shark form

-Correct answer: B: A swan made of fabric looped around her body
+Correct answer: A swan made of fabric looped around her body

-In 2001, Björk wore a swan dress.
+When the stars go striding down the red carpet, their outfits attract lots of attention.
+In 2001, when she was nominated for the soundtrack of the movie Dancer in the Dark, Björk wore a swan dress.
 The eccentric gown was the brainchild of Macedonian designer Marjan Pejoski.

 A: One Flew Over the Cuckoo’s Nest, a movie about the inhuman treatment of psychiatric patients